 - get your entries to the Trial Secretary on time.
-Co-ordinating tracks to take into account all tracklayers, cross track layers, stewards, handlers and judges is an enormous task and it helps if the Trial Secretary has all entries in on time. - if you are doing a TD1 or TD2 track (which use a known tracklayer), advise the Trial Secretary who your tracklayer will be.
+Co-ordinating tracks to take into account all tracklayers, cross track layers, stewards, handlers and judges is an enormous task and it helps if the Trial Secretary has all entries in on time. - if you are doing a TD1 or TD2 track (which has a known tracklayer a tracklayer that is known to the dog), advise the Trial Secretary who your tracklayer will be.
 If you would prefer your dog to track you (which is permissible for these 2 tests), advise the Trial Secretary and also advise who the handler will be.
 If you don't have a known person for your dog to track, or if you don't have anyone to handle your dog to find you, speak to the Trial Secretary who will arrange for either someone to meet and befriend your dog so they will be motivated to find the tracklayer, or, arrange for an experienced handler to handle your dog to find you.